mikysetiawan/wkhtmltopdf-windows/README.md

 ## Installation

 _Hint_:
-The version of the binary is equal to the git tag.

 In case this package does _not_ work on your system, try installing the matching system packages from here: [http://wkhtmltopdf.org/downloads.html](http://wkhtmltopdf.org/downloads.html).

 ### Packagist